 For more information on criteria, applying and deadlines, visit the TLEF website.

-For more information on criteria, applying and deadlines, visit the OLAF website.
+For more information on criteria, applying and deadlines, visit the CLAF website.

 For more information on criteria, applying and deadlines, visit the OER Fund website.

 SCHOLARSHIP OF TEACHING AND LEARNING (SoTL)

 The UBC Institute for the Scholarship of Teaching and Learning (ISoTL) and the Centre for Teaching, Learning and Technology (CTLT) offer a support program for Scholarship of Teaching and Learning (SoTL).
 The SoTL Seed Program provides graduate research assistants, collegial collaborations, and complementary funding for projects, for faculty interested in exploring and understanding the impact of their pedagogical choices.

 SoTL Seed projects should ask meaningful questions about student learning or teaching activities designed to facilitate student learning, with the goal of gathering evidence to answer those questions, and then sharing the results to contribute to broader bodies of knowledge on student learning.